-There are fewer global drivers of UK weather patterns at this time of year compared to the winter season, so predictability of precipitation amounts is lower.
-This means there are typically only small shifts in the likelihood of above- and below-average precipitation.
-As discussed in the Outlook for temperature, there is a greater-thanusual likelihood of a positive phase of the North Atlantic Oscillation (NAO), particularly early in the Outlook period.
-This would favour above-average precipitation.
-Nevertheless, there are also signals for high pressure near the UK, which favour drier-than-average conditions.
-For April, prediction systems show that the chances of above- and below-average rainfall are balanced, indicating the uncertainty over which of the factors above will exert more influence (see left-hand graph of figure P2).
+There are fewer global drivers of UK weather patterns at this time of year compared to the winter, so predictability of precipitation amounts tends to be lower.
+This means there are typically only small shifts in the likelihood of above- and below- average precipitation.
+Despite that, as discussed in the Outlook for temperature, the confidence in signals from long-range systems from global prediction centres is higher than normal for this time of year.
+These signals suggest a greater-than-usual chance of high pressure near the UK, and thereby an increased likelihood of drier-than-normal conditions.